Skip to content

 Electronic verification (data matching)

-Electronic verification cross-references the customer's declared address against external databases such as the electoral register, credit reference agency files (Experian, Equifax, TransUnion) or Royal Mail's Postcode Address File.
+Electronic verification cross-references the customer's declared address against external databases such as the electoral roll, credit reference bureau files (Equifax, Illion, Experian), or Australia Post's address database.
 A positive match confirms that the customer is known at the stated address.
-The JMLSG accepts electronic verification as a valid alternative to documentary checks, provided the data source is reliable and independent.
+AUSTRAC accepts electronic verification as a valid alternative to documentary checks, provided the data source is reliable and independent.

 Electronic checks are fast (sub-second responses) and scalable, but they rely on the customer having a footprint in the databases queried.
-Individuals who are new to the UK, recently moved or have thin credit files may not produce a match, requiring a fallback to documentary verification.
+Individuals who are new to Australia, recently moved or have thin credit files may not produce a match, requiring a fallback to documentary verification.

 Automated document verification with AI

-Automated verification combines optical character recognition (OCR) to extract text fields, layout analysis to detect alterations, data consistency checks (does the postcode match the town, is the address format valid) and comparison against known document templates.
-Modern platforms process a proof of address document in under 10 seconds and achieve fraud detection rates above 95 %.
+Automated verification combines optical character recognition (OCR) to extract text fields, layout analysis to detect alterations, data consistency checks (does the postcode match the suburb, is the address format valid) and comparison against known document templates.
+Modern platforms process a proof of address document in under 10 seconds and achieve fraud detection rates above 95%.

 This approach is particularly effective at catching PDF manipulation, where a fraudster edits a genuine utility bill to change the name or address.
 AI systems analyse metadata (creation date, authoring software), font consistency and pixel-level artefacts that are invisible to the human eye.